YLinDev/BubbleMi_JS/README.md

 In BubbleMi, users will be able to:

-* Select the number of bubbles/coins to chart
+* Select the number of bubbles/coins to generate on the chart
 * Click on the bubble to show additional information on each coin
 * Click and drag to move bubbles as they wish
 * Click on bubbles to play sound effect